Skip to main content

 Accommodations: Japanese Machiya House in Kyoto

-Meals Included: Breakfast, Sushi Lunch, Welcome Sukiyaki Course Dinner (B, L, D)
+Meals Included: Breakfast, Sukiyaki Course Lunch, Welcome Sushi Course Dinner (B, L, D)

 Day 4 • Transfer to Mount Fuji via bullet train